-Climbing (indeterminate).
+Climbing (indeterminate), requires staking.
 Plants produce high yields of red 'plum type' tomatoes that grow up to 10cm.
 Rich and sweet flavour.
 Few seeds.
 Ideal for bottling, sauces, cooking and drying.

 Adaptable to most soils but produces the best fruit in a deep free-draining soil with consistent moisture in an open sunny position.
 Protect from strong winds, support with stakes when required.
 Sensitive to frosts.

 Sow 6mm deep.
 For best results grow in seed raising trays of a quality seed raising mix.
 Keep warm and moist.
 Transplant when 5-7cm high.